 Technology gives us new ways of connecting with target audiences, and utilizing available tools will create a much more effective and impactful marketing strategy.

 Marketing has moved far beyond simply creating advertisements for products and services.
 Consumers do research before making a purchase now, which means they will be looking for much more than an ad.
-Providing value to your recipients should be a central goal of your newsletter campaign to ensure your newsletter is worth the read to your customers.
+Providing value to your recipients should be a central goal of your newsletter campaign to ensure your newsletter is worth the open and read to your customers.

 3 Reasons You Should Start a Newsletter TODAY

 1. You Can Segment Your Audiences And Get Really Targeted

 The more targeted your campaigns are, the more accurate and effective they will be.
 By segmenting your contacts, you can create multiple newsletters for different groups.
 Maybe you have a newsletter meant for contacts you haven’t heard from in awhile encouraging them to re-engage with your brand, or one targeted at newly acquired contacts who have shared their personal information without making a purchase so you can educate them further on your brand and offers.

 To test what elements of a newsletter are working best for your unique audience, there are tools available that allow you to A/B test different versions of your newsletter to gauge what works best for your intended audience.
 By testing different wording, tone, images, and content you can better tailor your content to delight your audience.